wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/users.rst

 Get User
 ========

-Return a user.

 ::

    GET /1.1/users/<id>

 **Parameters**

-..
-FIXME this is duplicated from List Users

 include
    A comma separated list of additional information to include for each user.